ttu/ruuvitag-sensor/README.md

 * Python 3.7+
     * For Python 2.x or <3.7 support, check [installation instructions](#python-2x-and-36-and-below) for an older version

-__NOTE:__ Latest changes include method renames.
-When using versions prior development version, check the documentation and examples from [pypi](https://pypi.org/project/ruuvitag-sensor/) or in GitHub switch to the correct release tag from _switch branches/tags_.
+__NOTE:__ Version 2.0 includes method renames.
+When using versions prior 2.0, check the documentation and examples from [pypi](https://pypi.org/project/ruuvitag-sensor/) or in GitHub switch to the correct release tag from _switch branches/tags_.

 ### Installation